Kamran0153/Food-Pantry-Household-Visit-Forecasting/README.md

 # Food Pantry Household Visit Forecasting
-Our dataset contains 336 samples which contains number of client visit in Lakeview FP, number of COVID affected in Lee county, CPI, unemployment rate, average personal income, number of school open days and date of the client visit in every week.
+Our dataset contains 336 samples which contains number of client visits in Baptist Food Pantry, the number of COVID affected in Lee county, CPI, unemployment rate, average personal income, the number of school open days and the date of the client visit in every week.

-Based on the observation of 4 weeks of the data, our goal is to predict the number of client visit next week.
+Based on the observation of 4 most recent weeks of the data, our goal is to predict the number of client visits next week.
 In this prediction problem, the dataset is split into 80% of the training data and 20% of the inference data.

 # Procedure 1
-The predictors used in this experiment are listed as follows:
+The client visit forecasting algorithms used in this experiment are listed as follows, which include 7 machine learning algorithms and two baseline algorithms:

 1. Linear Regression
 2. LASSO (Regularization Parameter = 0.01)